Agape feast: Reformation

-After the Protestant Reformation, some Christian groups sought to revive practices from the New Testament Church.
-The Schwarzenau Brethren (1708) included a love feast—comprising feet washing, a shared meal, and the Eucharist—among their "outward yet sacred" ordinances.
-The Moravian Church, led by Count Zinzendorf, adopted a form involving a simple meal, testimonies or devotional addresses, and missionary letters.
+After the Protestant Reformation there was a move amongst some groups of Christians to try to return to the practices of the New Testament Church.
+One such group was the Schwarzenau Brethren (1708) who counted a Love Feast consisting of feet washing, the agape meal, and the Eucharist among their "outward yet sacred" ordinances.
+Another was the Moravians led by Count Zinzendorf who adopted a form consisting of the sharing of a simple meal, and then testimonies or a devotional address were given and letters from missionaries read.